konradsurf/TOP-calculator/README.md

 # TOP-calculator
-Final project assginement of the Fundamentals portion from The Odin project coding bootcamp
+Final project assignment of the Fundamentals portion from The Odin project coding bootcamp